Working at the ESRI

 Work with experts

-Working at the ESRI gives you the opportunity to work alongside leading experts in the fields of economics, sociology and psychology.
-Many ESRI researchers are members of advisory groups and expert groups in government departments and organisations including the CSO, the OECD, the International Labor Organization and the European Central Bank.
+Working as a researcher at the ESRI means joining a community of leading experts in economics, sociology and psychology.
+Our researchers contribute to national and international policy by serving on advisory and expert groups in organisations such as government departments, the CSO, the OECD, the International Labour Organization and the European Central Bank.

 Develop your talents

-The ESRI has more than 300 alumni who have gone on to work in government departments, state agencies, universities and research institutes across the world.
+The ESRI alumni community now includes more than 320 former staff who have gone on to work in government departments, state agencies, universities, and research institutes around the world.

 Employee wellbeing